uci-uav-forge/uavf/docs/contributing.rst

 * *What is GitHub?
 What are issues and pull requests?* → `Read the github flow guide <https://docs.github.com/en/get-started/quickstart/github-flow>`_

+.. _make-contribution:

 How to make a Contribution
 --------------------------

 We are trying to make it so that adding contributions to the UAV Forge codebase is as easy as possible.
 We are also trying to use development tools that are in place across industry and academia.
 So: follow this guide!
 It's easy and well worth it.

-1. You have an idea for a new feature, or you discover a bug that needs to be fixed.
+To start, you have an idea for a new feature, or you discover a bug that needs to be fixed.

-2. Create a new issue.
+Create a new issue.
 To do this, click on "issues" tab, and then go to "new issue."
 You can also review existing issues here.

 .. image:: _static/contr01.png
     :width: 70%